Showing posts with label Arts and Cultural Heritage. Show all posts

 𝙒𝙝𝙖𝙩 𝙬𝙚 𝙩𝙝𝙞𝙣𝙠, 𝙬𝙚 𝙗𝙚𝙘𝙤𝙢𝙚. 𝙏𝙝𝙖𝙩'𝙨 𝙩𝙝𝙚 𝙥𝙤𝙬𝙚𝙧 𝙤𝙛 𝙢𝙖𝙣𝙞𝙛𝙚𝙨𝙩𝙞𝙣𝙜 𝙤𝙪𝙧 𝙙𝙧𝙚𝙖𝙢𝙨 𝙖𝙣𝙙 𝙙𝙚𝙨𝙞𝙧𝙚𝙨. 𝙒𝙝𝙚𝙣 𝙬𝙚 𝙘𝙤𝙣𝙙𝙞𝙩𝙞𝙤𝙣 𝙤𝙪𝙧 𝙢𝙞𝙣𝙙 𝙩𝙤 𝙗𝙚 𝙪𝙣𝙨𝙩𝙤𝙥𝙥𝙖𝙗𝙡𝙚, 𝙩𝙝𝙚𝙣 𝙬𝙚 𝙘𝙖𝙣 𝙖𝙘𝙝𝙞𝙚𝙫𝙚 𝙜𝙧𝙚𝙖𝙩𝙚𝙧 𝙝𝙚𝙞𝙜𝙝𝙩𝙨; 𝙬𝙚 𝙘𝙖𝙣 𝙬𝙞𝙣 𝙤𝙪𝙧 𝙜𝙧𝙚𝙖𝙩𝙚𝙨𝙩 𝙛𝙞𝙜𝙝𝙩.

-As I celebrate the Lunar New Year of 2024, I have the desire to be fearless and feisty.
-I have to leave the energy of living in fear to unblock energies leading to success and prosperity.
+As I celebrate the Lunar New Year of 2024, I desire to be fearless and feisty.
+I must leave the energy of living in fear to unblock energies leading to success and prosperity.

-This year's Lunar New Year is special as we celebrate the 50th Annual Lunar New Year Parade in Vancouver.
+This year's Lunar New Year is special as we celebrate Vancouver's 50th Annual Lunar New Year Parade.
 Thousands of spectators participated and attended this colorful and festive event.

-It's the enthusiasm to feel connected to a culture that is unique and beautiful.
-It's the eagerness to learn and understand about a culture that's so strong and vibrant.
+It's the enthusiasm to feel connected to a unique and beautiful culture.
+It's the eagerness to learn and understand about a strong and vibrant culture.

 I've learned to integrate cultural beliefs that are not unknown to me.
-It gave me a sense of happiness to accept something new and believe in myself when they inspire positivity for those who believe.
+It makes me happy to accept something new and believe in myself when it inspires positivity in those who believe.

 My desire for this year is about the most valuable thing; to have the willpower to achieve my greatest desires and destiny.
-I believe that luck and prosperity happen when I fight what's unwanted and unleash the fire within to bring out the best in me.
+Luck and prosperity happen when I fight what's unwanted and unleash the fire within to bring out the best in me.

 ©️ 2024 Del Cusay